farquhar86/Meal_A_Day/README.md

 This is a school project and a first attempt to help someone in need.
 If you would like to be a part of the cause please feel free to reach out to me or you can go to www.GiveaMeal.today or www.ReceiveaMeal.today

+To run this on your local host please git clone, and run npm install.